Acne - the best supplements

 Vitamin D also has an anti-inflammatory effect and can suppress the expression of a number of different inflammation markers that circulate in the blood.

-The main source of vitamin D is from sun exposure, which is often lower in winter.
+The main source of vitamin D is from sun exposure, which is often lower in the winter months.
 Therefore, it is usually recommended that you take food supplements with you

 Vitamin D during this period.